Chorus-bdd/Chorus/index.md

 We'd need to connect to all these components to execute the steps.

-Worse still, we may need to create a testing environment with each of these processes running.
-We'd have to write the code for all of this ourselves, and tie it in to the test lifecycle, somehow.
+Worse still, we may need to create a testing environment with each of these processes running We'd have to write the code for all of this ourselves, and tie it in to the test lifecycle, somehow.

 This is where Chorus can help.